wdk-docs/vscode-docs/api/references/activation-events.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: C83BB647-A37E-45CE-BA4C-837B397C2ABE
+id: C83BB647-A37E-45CE-BA4C-837B397C2ABE
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: To support lazy activation of Visual Studio Code extensions (plug-ins), your extension controls when it should be loaded through a set of Activation Events.
+description: To support lazy activation of Visual Studio Code extensions (plug-ins), your extension controls when it should be loaded through a set of Activation Events.
 ---

 # 激活事件